s-shan13/projectileSimulator/README.md

 # Projectile Simulator
-A physics projectile simulator made with python.
+A physics projectile simulator made with python (using pygame).

 ## Features